-First, let's setup a scene.
+First, let's set up a scene.

 Second, one should create main object Pathfinding.

 Next, pathfinding calculations geometry should be set up.
 One should select Ground object and add Pathfinding Geometry Tag object to it.
-As a result scene's "ground" will be interpreted as a geometry that is taken in account during pathfinding calculations.
+As a result, scene's "ground" will be interpreted as a geometry that is taken in account during pathfinding calculations.

-Same operation should be performed for objects in the scene.
+The same operation should be performed for objects in the scene.

 When initial setup is done, one can perform navigation mesh calculation.
 To do so, select main Pathfinding object and press Build button (which is placed under object settings).
-After that navigation mesh will be displayed in the scene.
+After that, navigation mesh will be displayed in the scene.

 For pathfinding testing, press Test button.
 When it is pressed, test mode is being enabled.
-In order to test pathfinding, press left mouse button and drag it to destination.
+In order to test pathfinding, press the left mouse button and drag it to destination.

 Apart from main Patfinding object и and Pathfinding Geometry tags, there is Pathfinding Geometry object.
-With this object one can add pathfinding obstacles.
+With this object, one can add pathfinding obstacles.

 |Cell Size||The width and depth resolution used when sampling the source geometry.
 The width and depth of the voxels in voxel fields.
 The width and depth of the cell columns that make up voxel fields.
 A lower value allows for the generated meshes to more closely match the source geometry, but at a higher processing and memory cost.|